 Jonathan Rowe, MA (UEA), Head of Sixth Form

-Philip Berry, BA (Bristol), Head of Spanish, Co-Curriculum Assistant, Head of Upper Sixth
+Philip Berry, BA (Bristol), Head of Spanish, Co-Curriculum Assistant, Head of Lower Sixth

 After graduating from the University of Bristol with a BA in Hispanic Studies, Philip worked in the advertising industry for five years before undertaking a PGCE at the Institute of Education.
 He has been a Head of Year across different year groups and enjoys the pastoral opportunities that this offers.
 Philip is also Head of Spanish with the responsibility for ensuring excellent academic results.
-As Head of Upper Sixth, he helps guide the boys in making sure their final year at John Lyon is a successful stepping stone towards their future studies and employment – a role he greatly enjoys.
+As Head of Lower Sixth, he helps guide boys in making the transition from GCSE to A Level study, setting them on the path to their future studies and employment – a role he greatly enjoys.